An Online Learning Analysis of Minimax Adaptive Control: Regret of Minimax Adaptive Control

 \subsection{Study of Minimax Adaptive Control Regret}

-An efficient learning-based controller is expected to limit the regret by learning the unknown QI to a desired accuracy as quickly as possible and then control the system similar to the optimal controller in hindsight.
-The following theorem formally establishes how the total regret associated with the minimax adaptive control policy $\mathfrak{R}(\bar{\pi}^{\dagger}, T)$ scales with time.

-\begin{theorem} Consider the uncertain linear dynamical system given by \eqref{eqn_system_dynamics} with the uncertainty described by $\calm$.
-If the disturbance signal is in $\ell_{2}$ space, then the associated total regret (\ref{eqn_total_regret_def_cost}) is sub-linear meaning that
+The following theorem establishes the asymptotic behaviour of the total regret associated with the minimax adaptive control policy $\mathfrak{R}(\bar{\pi}^{\dagger}, T)$. \begin{theorem} Consider the uncertain linear dynamical system given by \eqref{eqn_system_dynamics} with the uncertainty described by $\calm$.
+If the disturbance signal is in $\ell_{2}$ space, then the associated total regret (\ref{eqn_total_regret_def_cost}) is sub-linear, i.e.

-\end{theorem} \begin{proof} Recall that both minimax adaptive control policy $\bar{\pi}$ given by \eqref{eqn_minimax_control_law} and $H_{\infty}$ control policy given by \eqref{eqn_hinfty_ctrl} are stabilising (with exponential decay of states and controls) for any adversarial disturbance in $\ell_{2}$ space.
+\end{theorem} \begin{proof} Recall that both minimax adaptive control policy $\bar{\pi}$ given by \eqref{eqn_minimax_control_law} and $\mathcal{H}_{\infty}$ control policy given by \eqref{eqn_hinfty_ctrl} are stabilising (with exponential decay of states and controls) for any adversarial disturbance in $\ell_{2}$ space.
 That is, given any disturbance signal $w_{k}$ in $\ell_{2}$ space for plant model $i \in \{1,\dots,\mathcal{F}\}$, we have

 Then, this means that $\lim_{k \rightarrow \infty} \norm{x^{\bar{\pi}^{\dagger}}_{k} - x^{\pi^{\star}_{i}}_{k}}^{2}_{Q} = 0$.
-Since at any time $k \in \mathbb{N}$ both minimax adaptive control input $u^{\bar{\pi}^{\dagger}}_{k}$ given by \eqref{eqn_minimax_control_law} and the $H_{\infty}$ control input $u^{\pi^{\star}_{i}}_{k}$ given by \eqref{eqn_hinfty_ctrl} are functions of the states $x^{\bar{\pi}^{\dagger}}_{k}$ and $x^{\pi^{\star}_{i}}_{k}$ respectively that decay to zero asymptotically, we infer that
+Since at any time $k \in \mathbb{N}$ both minimax adaptive control input $u^{\bar{\pi}^{\dagger}}_{k}$ given by \eqref{eqn_minimax_control_law} and the $\mathcal{H}_{\infty}$ control input $u^{\pi^{\star}_{i}}_{k}$ given by \eqref{eqn_hinfty_ctrl} are functions of the states $x^{\bar{\pi}^{\dagger}}_{k}$ and $x^{\pi^{\star}_{i}}_{k}$ respectively that decay to zero asymptotically, we infer that